No equipment? Fine, make your own!!

 Everyday objects for resistance

-Utilise everyday objects around the house for your training, don’t have access to dumbbells or kettlebells then use paint cans, water gallons and even laundry detergent as resistance.
+Utilise everyday objects around the house for your homemade gym equipment.
+Don’t have access to dumbbells or kettlebells?
+Then use paint cans, water gallons and even laundry detergent as resistance.

-Towels are great for core activities such as pikes and crocodile walks (Below) etc, however, their advantage over floor rags is their size which makes them more versatile as an exercise tool.
+Towels are great for core activities such as pikes and crocodile walks (Below) etc, however, their advantage over floor rags is their size which makes them more versatile as homemade gym equipment

 Due to their extra length, they can be attached to handles and bars so the bodyweight can be used for resistance.